datquocnguyen/LFTM/README.md

 `$ java -jar jar/LFTM.jar -model LFLDA -corpus test/corpus.txt -vectors test/wordVectors.txt -ntopics 4 -alpha 0.1 -beta 0.01 -lambda 0.6 -initers 2000 -niters 20 -name testLFLDA`

 The output files are saved in the same folder as the input training corpus file, in this case in the `test` folder.
-We have `testLFLDA.theta`, `testLFLDA.phi`, `testLFLDA.topWords`, `testLFLDA.topicAssignments` and `testLFLDA.paras` output files referring to the document-to-topic distributions, topic-to-word distributions, top topical words, topic assignments and model parameters, respectively.
+We have output files of `testLFLDA.theta`, `testLFLDA.phi`, `testLFLDA.topWords`, `testLFLDA.topicAssignments` and `testLFLDA.paras`,  referring to the document-to-topic distributions, topic-to-word distributions, top topical words, topic assignments and model parameters, respectively.
 Similarly, we perform:

 `$ java -jar jar/LFTM.jar -model LFDMM -corpus test/corpus.txt -vectors test/wordVectors.txt -ntopics 4 -alpha 0.1 -beta 0.01 -lambda 0.6 -initers 2000 -niters 20 -name testLFDMM`

+We have output files of `testLFDMM.theta`, `testLFDMM.phi`, `testLFDMM.topWords`, `testLFDMM.topicAssignments` and `testLFDMM.paras`.

 ### Document clustering evaluation

- After using a topic model to calculate the topic probabilities of a document, we assign every document the topic with the highest probability given the document.
+Here, we treat each topic as a cluster, and we assign every document the topic with the highest probability given the document.
 To get the  clustering scores of Purity and normalized mutual information, we perform:

-`$ java –jar jar/LFTM.jar –model Eval –label <Golden_label_file_path> -dir <Directory_path> -prob <_suffix>`
+`$ java –jar jar/LFTM.jar –model Eval –label <Golden_label_file_path> -dir <Directory_path> -prob <Document-topic-prob/Suffix>`

 * `–label`: Specify the path to the ground truth label file.
 Each line in this label file contains the golden label of the corresponding document in the input training corpus.
 See the `corpus.LABEL` and `corpus.txt` files in the `test` folder.

 * `-dir`: Specify the path to the directory containing document-to-topic distribution files.

-* `-prob`: Specify a document-to-topic distribution file or a group of document-to-topic distribution files.
+* `-prob`: Specify a document-to-topic distribution file or a group of document-to-topic distribution files in the specified directory.

 <b>Examples:</b>